List of Elfen Lied chapters

 Elfen Lied is a Japanese manga series written and illustrated by Lynn Okamoto.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from 2002 to 2005.
-The series' 107 chapters were also published in twelve tankōbon volumes by Shueisha from October 18, 2002 through November 18, 2005.
+The series' 107 chapters were also published in twelve tankōbon volumes by Shueisha from October 18, 2002, through November 18, 2005.

-On July 4, 2018, Dark Horse Comics announced that it has licensed the manga for a northern American release, and they released it in four omnibus volumes (three volumes per omnibus), from May 22, 2019 through September 9, 2020.
+On July 4, 2018, Dark Horse Comics announced that it has licensed the manga for a North American release, and they released it in four omnibus volumes (three volumes per omnibus), from May 22, 2019, through September 9, 2020.